gboehl/dynare/src/source/running-dynare.rst

         can be temporarly modified by the user at the top of the ``.mod`` file (using Matlab/Octave’s ``addpath`` command).

+    .. option:: nopreprocessoroutput

+        Prevent Dynare from printing the output of the steps leading up to the preprocessor as well as the preprocessor output itself.

     .. option:: mingw

         Tells Dynare that your MATLAB is configured for compiling MEX